John Hoyt: Guest appearances

-Hoyt guest-starred on at least three sitcoms: Bringing Up Buddy, Hogan's Heroes, and Petticoat Junction (1966, episode: Hooterville Valley Project, as: Mr. Fletcher).
-He was cast as Dr. Philip Boyce in the pilot episode of Star Trek ("The Cage"), and he appeared twice during the second season of The Twilight Zone in the episodes "Will the Real Martian Please Stand Up?" and "The Lateness of the Hour".
-He also performed as the KAOS agent Conrad Bunny in "Our Man in Toyland" on Get Smart, as General Beeker in "Hail to the Chief" on Voyage to the Bottom of the Sea, and as Dr. Mendoza in "I Was a Teenage Monster" on The Monkees.
+Hoyt guest-starred on at least three sitcoms: Bringing Up Buddy, Hogan's Heroes, and Petticoat Junction (in the 1966 episode "Hooterville Valley Project", as Mr. Fletcher).
+He was cast as Dr. Philip Boyce in the pilot episode of Star Trek ("The Cage"), and he appeared twice during the second season of The Twilight Zone as both the titular character in the classic episode "Will the Real Martian Please Stand Up?" and as Dr. Loren in the episode "The Lateness of the Hour".
+He appeared as KAOS agent Conrad Bunny in "Our Man in Toyland" on Get Smart, as General Beeker in "Hail to the Chief" on Voyage to the Bottom of the Sea, and as Dr. Mendoza in "I Was a Teenage Monster" on The Monkees.
 He guest-starred as Colonel Hollis in "Military School" on The Beverly Hillbillies.
-He appeared in "Herman's Happy Valley" (as Barnie Walters, 1965) and "The Sleeping Cutie" on The Munsters.
+He appeared twice in the first season of The Munsters, in episodes 12 ("Sleeping Cutie") and 35 ("Herman's Happy Valley").

-In 1964, Hoyt appeared in 3 episodes of The Outer Limits, most notably "The Bellero Shield."
+In 1964, Hoyt appeared in three episodes of The Outer Limits, most notably "The Bellero Shield".
 He played the role of an extraterrestrial with large eyes who says, "In all the universes, in all the unities beyond the universes, all who have eyes have eyes that speak."
 Less than two weeks after this episode's broadcast, alleged alien abductees Betty and Barney Hill provided a description of their alien abductors.
 Skeptic Martin Kottmeyer notes that the description is notably similar to Hoyt's appearance as the extraterrestrial on the show.

 He was also a guest player in "The 14-Karat Gold Trombone" and "The Interview" episodes of The George Burns and Gracie Allen Show.
 Because of his stern demeanor, the writers had him play opposite to the befuddled way strangers usually reacted to Gracie Allen's convoluted behavior.
 In the teleplay of "The Interview", Hoyt simply would not tolerate Gracie's antics and immediately removed himself from the room—twice.

-He also appeared as Bertrand Russell and as Voltaire in episodes of Steve Allen's PBS series Meeting of Minds in the late 1970s.
+He incarnated Bertrand Russell and Voltaire in episodes of Steve Allen's PBS series Meeting of Minds in the late 1970s.
 He appeared as Sire Domra in episode 21 "Baltar's Escape" of Battlestar Galactica.

 Personal life and death

-Hoyt was married twice, first to Marian Virginia Burns from 1935 to 1960, with whom he had one child, and later to Dorothy Oltman Haveman from 1961 to 1991, when he died of lung cancer 3 weeks before his 86th birthday in Santa Cruz, California.
+Hoyt was married twice, first to Marian Virginia Burns from 1935 to 1960, with whom he had one child, and later to Dorothy Oltman Haveman from 1961 to 1991, when he died of lung cancer in Santa Cruz, California.